Cyr-/FoundryVTT-BetterRollssw5e/README.md

 - Check out the samples folder for some example macros.

 ![](https://i.imgur.com/fMMWz3m.gif)

+## Planned Features
+- Additional macro support
+- Extended prompts to configure messages on a roll-by-roll basis
+- Additional hooks support and chat message flags for module cross-compatibility

+## Known Issues
+- In versions prior to 1.1.12, there exists a bug where, if used alongside tidy5e, Actor data may increase exponentially.
+This has since been addressed in 1.1.12. **If you are using Foundry Virtual Tabletop 0.7.0 or higher, please update to Better Rolls 1.1.12.**

 ## Acknowledgements
 - Big thanks to Atropos for making a wonderful VTT that's worth making modules for!